max65536/accountlend/WALLET_TESTING_GUIDE.md

 ### 2. Testnet Setup
 - Switch your wallet to **Starknet Sepolia Testnet**
 - Get testnet tokens from [Starknet Faucet](https://faucet.starknet.io/)
-  - **STRK tokens**: For testing transactions (recommended)
+  - **STRK tokens**: For both testing transactions AND transaction fees (recommended)
-  - **ETH tokens**: For transaction fees (required)
+  - **ETH tokens**: Alternative for transaction fees (optional)
-- Ensure you have at least 0.01 ETH for transaction fees and some STRK for testing
+- Ensure you have at least 0.1 STRK for transaction fees and testing
-- **Note**: If you only have STRK and no ETH, you can still test most console functions except actual transactions
+- **Note**: STRK can be used for transaction fees on Starknet, so having only STRK tokens is sufficient for full testing

 ### 3. Application Setup
 ```bash